MarkPinsker/trajectory/README.md

 1. Click on cell D4 in worksheet "initial conditions" .
 This will override the value calculated for the projectile in cell D1.

 ## Change location
 1. Click on cell D6 in worksheet "initial conditions" and select it from the dropdown.
 Notice that this will change the value of gravitational acceleration in cell D9.
+2. If the location is not in the dropdown then add a row to the "location" worksheet.
+More values are available in https://en.wikipedia.org/wiki/Gravity_of_Earth .

 ## Change air temperature
 1. Click on cell D7 in worksheet "initial conditions" and select the temperature in Celsius from the dropdown.
 Do not change it directly to a value not in the dropdown otherwise air density will not be calculated and the calculation will not work!